ialbert/bio/docs/bio-taxonomy.md

 # Taxonomy operations {#bio-taxonomy}

-The `bio` package provides utility to visualize NCBI taxonomies.
+The `bio` package provides utilities to visualize NCBI taxonomies.

-## Building the taxonomy
+## First steps

-Before using the taxonomy related functionality the representation needs to be built:
+Before using the taxonomy related database needs to downloaded with:

-    bio taxon --download --build
+    bio --taxon --download

-The command above has to be run once (perhaps on a monthly basis) to download and process the latest NCBI taxonomy.
-The efficiency of the process depends on the speed of the hard drive and takes around 30 minutes.
+The above command takes about 6 minutes to obtain the remote databases and store them locally.

 ## Check database